Table of Contents

 - Weak access controls

 Need proof of our process?
-We provide audit checklists for every Laravel project.
+We provide audit checklists for each Laravel project.

 Security Is Not Just a Feature:

-At Differenz System, Laravel security is not a checklist we go through at the end.
-It’s integrated into:
+At Differenz System, Laravel security is not a checklist completed at the end.
+It is integrated into:

 - Our project kickoff process